Dissipation-induced topological insulators: A no-go theorem and a recipe: Topological classification and detection out of equilibrium

-One can shed further light on these results from a another perspective.
+One can shed further light on these results from a different perspective.
 There are different ways to define topological order.
 Some of them depend on the existence of anyons, manifested by topological degeneracy and entanglement entropy, and thus exclude integer quantum Hall or Chern insulators~\cite{kitaev06}.
-Others define a topologically-ordered state as one that cannot be created, starting from some trivial product state, by a finite depth quantum circuit, or, equivalently, finite time (not scaling with the system size) evolution with a local Hamiltonian~\cite{wen_notes}.
-The last definition is usually taken to include Chern insulators, due to their gapless edge modes, which thus have long-range (power-law) correlations.
-In our system the dynamics is dissipative but still local, hence one would expect similar scaling of the relaxation time to reach a topologically-nontrivial state (and indeed, such an approach has recently been suggested for the definition of topological order out of equilibrium~\cite{coser18}).
-Yet we found that Chern insulator states can be dissipatively created at a finite rate (finite gap of the Lindbladian) by a local (though not finite-range) Lindbaldian.
-But indeed, one can only achieve the desired pure state in the bulk of the system; on the edge there must be edge modes of the density matrix whose average occupancies span the gap between 0 and 1 [see Fig.~\ref{fig:spdm}(b)-(c)].
-This is morally similar to a finite temperature equilibrium state, and therefore does not display long-range correlations at the edge, so indeed there is no issue with the finite decay rate.
-In particular, this then shows that noninteracting topological states in any dimension are not topological using the definition of Ref.~\cite{coser18}.
+Others define a topologically-ordered state as one that cannot be created, starting from some trivial product state, by a finite depth local quantum circuit, or, equivalently, finite time (not scaling with the system size) evolution with a local Hamiltonian~\cite{zeng15}.
+The last definition is usually taken to include Chern insulators, due to their gapless edge modes, which thus have long-range (power-law) correlations that cannot be created at a finite time by a local Hamiltonian.
+In our system the dynamics is dissipative but still local, hence one would expect similar scaling of the relaxation time to reach a topologically-nontrivial state.
+Indeed, such an approach has recently been suggested for the definition of topological order out of equilibrium~\cite{coser18}.
+Yet we found that pure Chern insulator states can be dissipatively created exponentially fast in time at a finite rate (finite gap of the Lindbladian) by a local (though not finite-range) Lindbaldian, which seems to be at odds with this argument.
+The resolution comes from the topological edge modes of $G^{ss}$.
+Their existence implies that one can only achieve the desired pure state in the bulk of the system.
+On the edge there must be edge modes of the density matrix whose average occupancies span the gap between 0 and 1 [Fig.~\ref{fig:spdm}(b)-(c)].
+In a qualitatively similar manner to a finite temperature equilibrium state, this causes the edge correlations in the steady state of our system to decay exponentially with distance, so indeed there is no issue with creating these correlations at a finite rate by local Lindblad dynamics.
+In particular, this shows that while local Hamiltonian evolution of a pure state cannot to change its Chern number~\cite{dalessio15,caio15,toniolo18,mcginley19}, local Lindblad evolution can, implying that Chern insulators, and actually all noninteracting topological states in any dimension, are not topological by the definition of Ref.~\cite{coser18}.